13.10.2025

 The 12 Brand Personality Archetypes

-The Innocent archetype embodies purity, safety, and happiness.
-Brands that align with this archetype are seen as trustworthy and wholesome.
+The Innocent archetype embodies purity, safety, and optimism.
+Brands that align with this archetype are seen as trustworthy and endearing.

 - Example Brand: Dove